 The Sharper Points of This Story

 Think about it.
 If you love yourself, believe in yourself, and have respect for yourself, then there is no reason you should not have confidence in you.
 When you do what it takes to have confidence in you, you will give your all to any endeavor you choose to engage in, and you will do your best to engage in activities you know will enable you to shine.
 You may not be able to always get the outcome you want from everything you do, but you can always get what you want from you.
-And that alone is a great reward and a great accomplishment—to know that you have given something your all.
+And that is a great reward and a great accomplishment—to know that you have given something your all.

 Dan learned not only that keeping his office organized was a way to impress his boss at his old company, he also found out that it made him feel better about himself.
 And, he learned to not allow his external circumstances or his immediate situation to influence his opinion of himself, no matter what, as a person of value and worth.
-He was the same capable guy, before and after he organized his office, but organizing made him look like the star he already knew he was.
+He was the same capable guy, before and after he organized his office, but organizing his office made him look like the star he already was.

 One lesson we can learn from Dan's story is that once you become aware of negative thoughts you might be harboring about you, or thoughts you have that might be holding you back from accomplishing a goal you have, then you should immediately quarantine and question those thoughts.
-After that, you should begin to counter any negative thoughts with positive, encouraging self-talk that can lead you closer to accomplishing your goals by helping you gain all the self-respect and confidence that you need to have inside, and that you deserve--from you.
+After that, you should begin to counter any negative thoughts with positive, encouraging self-talk that can lead you closer to accomplishing your goals by helping you gain all the self-respect and confidence that you need to have inside, and all that you deserve—from you.